rosettastone/RSTCoreDataKit/CONTRIBUTING.md

 2. If your issue exists, please comment on its thread with any information you have.
 3. Provide a detailed description, including the library version, affected platforms, and affected devices (where applicable).
 4. Provide clear steps to reproduce the issue.
-5. Provide screenshots, videos, or GIFs if necessary
+5. Provide screenshots, videos, or GIFs if needed.

 ## Coding Style